kevinohara80/premote/README.md

 # Premote

-[Javascript Remoting](http://www.salesforce.com/us/developer/docs/pages/Content/pages_js_remoting.htm) in Visualforce has an ugly api. **Premote** fixes this by letting you wrap your Remote Action calls in a promise based on [Q](https://github.com/kriskowal/q).
+[Javascript Remoting](http://www.salesforce.com/us/developer/docs/pages/Content/pages_js_remoting.htm) in Visualforce has an ugly api. **Premote** fixes this by letting you wrap your Remote Action calls in a promise based on the [Promises/A+](https://promisesaplus.com/) spec.

 ## Requirements

-To use Premote, you need to be using [Q](https://github.com/kriskowal/q).
+To use Premote, ES6-style `Promise` needs to be available in your environment.
+Check [caniuse](http://caniuse.com/#feat=promises) and/or use a [polyfill](https://github.com/jakearchibald/es6-promise) to provide the interface.

 ## Installing

-* Include **Q** on your page in a `<script>` tag
+* Include **es6-promise** on your page in a `<script>` tag (if needed)
 * Include **Premote** on your page using a `<script>` tag

 ## Usage

-You simply use Premote's `wrap()` function to turn any Remote action function into function that returns a Q promise.
+You simply use Premote's `wrap()` function to turn any Remote action function into function that returns a Promise.
 Here is the basic usage:

 ```js
 var getAccount = Premote.wrap('MyController.getAccount');